 Everything you need to know

-With a traditional deposit, the tenant pays a large sum in advance, before there’s any actual reason for charging such an amount.
-With Obligo, the tenant is only charged if and when the landlord has a claim.
+With a traditional deposit, the resident pays a large sum in advance, before there’s any actual reason for charging such an amount.
+With an Obligo Billing Authorization, residents only pay if their property manager submits a charge.

 - It’s usually the same size

 - It’s as good as cash from the property manager’s perspective